clj-pdf/clj-pdf/README.md

 * :width number signifying the percentage of the page width that the table will take up
 * :widths vector list of column widths in percentage
 * :header is a vector of strings, which specify the headers for each column, can optionally start with metadata for setting header color
+* :header can also be formatted via a vector of paragraphs or phrases, and can optionally start with metadata for setting header color
 * :offset number
 * :num-cols number